top of page

 Meetings

 While some of our members work on outreach and getting connections, others work on social media, and some work on finding or creating activities for our events.
 Our social media and graphic designers create recap posts for our events to increase awareness.
-We also piloted an initiative to highlight women in STEM on our social media.
+We also piloted an initiative to highlight women in STEM through our social media.

 team events/evidence